marginankola/summerinternship2024_D23IT167/README.md

 ### Day-1:

-●I dedicated my time to practicing and reinforcing my understanding of basic HTML.<br/>
+● I dedicated my time to practicing and reinforcing my understanding of basic HTML.<br/>
-●I focused on the syntax to create an HTML page.<br/>
+● I focused on the syntax to create an HTML page.<br/>
-●I practiced basic tags to create simple HTML pages.
+● I practiced basic tags to create simple HTML pages.

 ### Day-2: